Samsung/tizen-docs/docs/application/dotnet/guides/tizen.circularUI/CirclePage.md

     </w:CirclePage.ActionButton>
 ```

-## Adding ToolbarItems at CirclePage
+## Add ToolbarItems in CirclePage
-CirclePage `ToolbarItems` set rotary selector view's items.
+CirclePage `ToolbarItems` set items of rotary selector views.
 You can set each item with `CircleToolbarItem` property.
 CircleToolbarItem derives from [Xamarin.Forms.ToolbarItem](https://developer.xamarin.com/api/type/Xamarin.Forms.ToolbarItem/).

 `CircleToolbarItem` has the following properties:
-- `Command`: Gets or sets the `ICommand` to be invoked on activation(item clicked).
+- `Command`: Gets or sets the `ICommand` to be invoked on activation (item clicked).
-- `Icon` : Gets or sets item's image.
+- `Icon`: Gets or sets image of item.
-- `Text` : Gets or sets item's title.
+- `Text`: Gets or sets title of item.

-For more information.
-Please refer to below links
+For more information, see the following links:
 - [CircleToolbarItem API reference](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.CircleToolbarItem.html)
 - [Xamarin.Forms.ToolbarItem API reference](https://developer.xamarin.com/api/type/Xamarin.Forms.ToolbarItem/)